sampsyo/home/contact.md

 Please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 I'll look forward to reading your application to either department.

-We have a department-wide collective admissions process, however, which means that I can't say anything useful about anybody's chances for acceptance.
+We have a department-wide collective admissions process, which means that I can't say anything useful about your chances for acceptance.
+Our programs are very competitive, however, so be sure to apply to multiple programs.

 ### I'm looking for a summer research internship.  {#intern}